Ginny Ruffner

-Ginny Ruffner (born 1952) is a pioneering American glass artist based in Seattle, Washington.
+Ginny Carol Ruffner (née Martin; June 21, 1952 – January 20, 2025) was an American glass artist based in Seattle, Washington.
 She is known for her use of the lampworking (or flameworking) technique and for her use of borosilicate glass in her painted glass sculptures.

 Many of her ideas begin with drawings.
 Her works also include pop-up books, large-scale public art, and augmented reality.

 Ruffner was named a Master of the Medium by the James Renwick Alliance in 2007.
 Ruffner was elected as a Fellow of the American Craft Council in 2010.
 She received The Glass Art Society's Lifetime Award in 2019.

 Early life

-Ginny Carol Martin (later Ruffner) was born on June 21, 1952 in Atlanta, Georgia.
+Ruffner was born on June 21, 1952, in Atlanta, Georgia.
 Her father was an FBI agent, and her mother was a typing teacher.

 Career

 Ruffner studied at Furman University in Greenville, South Carolina, and Winthrop College in Rock Hill, South Carolina, before transferring to the University of Georgia.
 There she received a BFA in Drawing and Painting in 1974 and an MFA in Drawing and Painting in 1975.
 In a twentieth century art history course, Ruffner saw The Bride Stripped Bare by Her Bachelors, Even (The Large Glass), a glass painting by Marcel Duchamp.
 It inspired her to begin painting on glass.

 Following graduation, one of Ruffner's first jobs was working for Hans Godo Frabel as an apprentice lamp worker, creating glass animals.

-In 1984, Ruffner relocated to Seattle, Washington where she taught the first flameworking class at Pilchuck Glass School.
+In 1984, Ruffner relocated to Seattle, Washington, where she taught the first flameworking class at Pilchuck Glass School.
 There she introduced the use of borosilicate glass.
 Ruffner was the first woman in the United States to create sculptures with borosilicate glass, which is commonly used in the manufacture of scientific glassware.